XCL1: Structure

 A defining feature of XCL1 is its unique structural configuration.
 Unlike most chemokines, which possess two disulfide bonds linking the N-terminus to the protein core, XCL1 contains only a single disulfide bond.
 This structural simplification alters its protein tertiary structure, distinguishing it from other members of the chemokine family.

 XCL1 is classified as a metamorphic protein, capable of reversibly switching between two distinct conformations—Ltn10 and Ltn40—both of which are biologically active.

 At lower temperatures (10 °C), XCL1 exists predominantly as a monomeric form known as Ltn10, while at higher temperatures (40 °C), it adopts a dimeric conformation called Ltn40.
 These reversible structural states are essential to its function, influencing receptor binding and chemokine activity.

 Function

 XCL1 exerts its chemotactic activity by binding to its cognate chemokine receptor, XCR1.
 XCL1 is expressed by various cell types, including macrophages, fibroblasts, and specific lymphocytes.

 The XCL1–XCR1 axis plays a critical role in antigen cross-presentation, antigen uptake, and the induction of both innate and adaptive cytotoxic immune responses.
 XCR1 is selectively expressed on a subset of conventional dendritic cells, which are specialized for presenting extracellular antigens via MHC class I to CD8^{+} T cells.
 XCL1 is secreted by activated NK cells and antigen-specific CD8^{+} T cells, often alongside other cytokines such as IFN-γ.
 This interaction facilitates effective antigen cross-presentation by dendritic cells.

 Clinical significance

 XCL1 appears to be involved in the pathogenesis of rheumatoid arthritis (RA).
 It is expressed on synovial lymphocytes and contributes to the accumulation of T cells in inflamed joints.
+A recent study shows that neutralizing XCL1 mitigates brain damage and reduces lymphocyte and dendritic cell recruitment after intracerebral hemorrhage in mice.